balena-io/etcher/docs/EXTENDED-ARCHIVES.md

 The timestamp to determine the expiration date of the image.
 The date should conform to [ISO 8601][iso8601] standard.

-Clients may use this information to refuse flashing the image.
+Clients may use this information to warn against flashing the image.

 #### Extensions